 But there are real physical differences between men and women, and those differences matter.
-The Fairness in Women’s Sports Act simply acknowledges this reality.
+Idaho's Fairness in Women’s Sports Act simply acknowledges this reality.

 Female athletes deserve a voice in this lawsuit and the opportunity to protect women’s sports in Idaho.
 That’s why Alliance Defending Freedom is representing Madison and Mary Kate in court.

-In May 2020, ADF asked to intervene in this lawsuit on behalf of Madison and Mary Kate.
-In June 2020, the U.S. Department of Justice filed a statement of interest in the case in support of the Fairness in Women’s Sports Act.
+- June 2020: The U.S. Department of Justice, under the Trump administration, filed a statement of interest in the case in support of the Fairness in Women’s Sports Act.

-Fortunately, in August, a federal court allowed Madison and Mary Kate to intervene in the lawsuit and speak up on behalf of Idaho’s commonsense law.
-But unfortunately, the court also halted enforcement of Idaho’s Fairness in Women’s Sports Act while the lawsuit continues, which means male athletes who identify as women will still be able to compete against women and girls.
-That’s why, on September 16, 2020, ADF appealed this ruling to the U.S. Court of Appeals for the 9th Circuit.
-And ADF attorneys together with attorneys representing the State of Idaho will present arguments in this case today, on May 3.
+- August 2020: Fortunately, a federal court allowed Madison and Mary Kate to intervene in the lawsuit and speak up on behalf of Idaho’s commonsense law.
+Unfortunately, the court also halted enforcement of Idaho’s Fairness in Women’s Sports Act while the lawsuit continues, which means male athletes who identify as women will still be able to compete against women and girls.

-Women deserve to compete on a level playing field.
+Women deserve to compete on a level playing field and shouldn’t be spectators in their own sports.
 Allowing males to compete in women’s sports diminishes women’s athletic opportunities and destroys fair competition.

 Madison Kenyon shares her experience of having to compete against a male athlete: